-I have recently found a pair of more traditional hiking pants that I am absolutely obsessed with.
+I have recently found a pair of more traditional hiking pants that I do love.
 They are the alder apparel Open Air pants.
 They are expensive, but they are the only pair I own!
 I love how many pockets these pants have, and the waistband is super comfortable.

 In the winter I add a wool layer underneath my pants.
 I own the Kari Traa Floke Base Layer Bottoms and love them!
 They fit great and aren’t itchy like I usually imagine wool to be.

 As far as tops go, I honestly wear such a wide variety it’s hard to narrow it down.
-I don’t have a specific brand I love.
-If it’s hot in the summer I grab a workout tank top or a t shirt.
+I have been loving this Wonder Long Sleeve in the cooler months before a jacket is necessary.

 In cooler months, I always wear my 1/4 zip Patagonia fleece.
 It’s another more expensive item BUT I have had this fleece going on eight years and it’s in perfect condition, so I’d say it’s absolutely worth investing in.

 In the winter, I will wear a wool base and I love this Merino base layer from REI.